dalareo/open-ethereum-pool-ui/README.md

-# Pool
+# Open Ethereum Pool UI

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a UI built with Ember for the project: "Open Source Ethereum Mining Pool", by https://github.com/sammy007

 ## Prerequisites